sansumbrella/entityx/entityx/python/README.md

 ## Concepts

 - Python scripts are attached to entities with `PythonEntityComponent`.
-- Events are proxied directly to script methods through `PythonEventProxy` objects.
+- Events are proxied directly to Python entities via `PythonEventProxy` objects.
 - `PythonSystem` manages scripted entity lifecycle and event delivery.

 ## Overview